sushantgwr87/Inked-Diary/README.md

     <img src="https://img.shields.io/badge/-JavaScript-black?style=flat&logo=javascript" alt="Javascript" height="30">
 </p>

+# :warning: Important Note :warning:
+Since Heroku has stopped free hosting, json server has been taken down.
+Database has been removed currently so no data will be shown.

 # Inked Diary
 A Blog website made using React.js which is backed by json server database.